laramiedunlap/FinTech-Case-Study/README.md

 ---
 All this can be accessed with a free PagBank account that requires no paperwork and can be completed in minutes.
 However competition abounds for the company.
 As a sort of jack-of-all-traits, they rely heavily on the strength of their network for growth.
 One could rightly count every bank across Latin America as a competitor, but two South American Fintech companies compete with PagSeguro more obviously:

 * NuBank

 * StoneCo

-1. NuBank currently holds the lead in digital banking across Latin America, having just expanded into Columbia.
+1. **NuBank** currently holds the lead in digital banking across Latin America, having just expanded into Columbia.
 Their user base of 30 million makes it the single largest digital non-custodial bank in Latin American, and they have 26 million users in Brazil alone.
 Compared to the 6 million users of PagSeguro's PagBank app, NuBank has a distinct advantage in users.
 However, because PagSeguro was first to market in e-commerce, total payment volume (TPV) for NuBank fallas significantly behind PagSeguro's.
     * While Nubank has only recently become available to US investors via [NuHoldings](https://finance.yahoo.com/quote/NU?p=NU&.tsrc=fin-srch), recent press releases from the company indicate there first half 2021 TPV of R$92 billion
     * Comparatively, PagSeguro brought in FY2021 TPV of R$456 billion.
 While Nubank has yet to release FY2021 TPV numbers, extrapolating their first half forward makes it unlikely they would have eclipsed even half of PagSeguro's TPV.
 Both companies saw TPV grow by nearly 100% year over year; the fact that PagSeguro dwarfs Nubank's payment volume with only *one* *fifth* of their banking client base speaks to the advantages PagSeguro has edified in e-commerce, POS, and network effects from early adoption.
 ---
-2. That same e-commerce and payment processing advantage, however, has become contested by [StoneCo](https://finance.yahoo.com/quote/STNE?p=STNE&.tsrc=fin-srch).
+2. That same e-commerce and payment processing advantage, however, has become contested by **[StoneCo](https://finance.yahoo.com/quote/STNE?p=STNE&.tsrc=fin-srch)**.
 According to Morningstar, the Berkshire Hathaway backed fintech:
  <"combines advanced, end-toend, cloud based technology platforms; diffentiated hyper-local and integrated distribution approached; and white glove, on-demand customer service.">

 Without getting in the weeds too much here, this Fintech has hit a serious sandbar.
 They cater primarily to small and medium sized businesses via online payment processing and POS devices for in-person transactions.
 PagSeguro's business offerings primarily target small entrepreneur's and micro merchants, though they do have a growing value-added (read not-free, or "white glove" as MorningStar puts it) segment.